Putting in Sync

 In an upright posture your arms and shoulders move more around than up and down.
 This means that when you swing your putter, your stroke will travel in a curved arc.

-If you try to keep your putterface square to your target line, your arms will move independently of your shoulders.
+If you try to keep your putterface square to your aimline (target line), your arms will move independently of your shoulders.
 This introduces a mismatch between your stroke and your posture.

 What is important with any putting posture is that you don't fight the path that your putter wants to follow.
 As soon as you start overriding the way the putter naturally swings, you are in trouble.